Questions About Naturopathic Medicine

 Unlike MDs, NDs are thoroughly trained in a wide variety of tools, techniques and medicines to help patients.
 NDs can educate patients about their full range of treatment options.
 We follow the principle of “lifestyle first, natural medicines second and pharmaceutical medicines third.”

 Blood work and urine analyses ordered by an MD are covered under a patient’s MSP medical insurance, while patients pay out of pocket for labs ordered by NDs.
 Some extended health insurance plans cover labs ordered by NDs.

 Only an MD can access advance diagnostic techniques like CT, MRI, x-ray and Ultrasound.
 Only an MD can refer to a specialist or attend to patients in the hospital.
 Therefore it is important to have both an ND and an MD on your medical team.

 - What is the difference between a naturopathic physician and other alternative health providers or holisitic pharmacists?

 Naturopathic physicians are the only alternative health provider with extensive medical education and thorough training in a wide variety of hands-on techniques, natural medicines and pharmaceutical medicine.
-Patients know that when they go to a naturopathic physician, that person has completed seven to nine years of university training in their field, and is required to be licensed by the BC government, and has to stay current with continuing medical education.
+Patients know that when they go to a naturopathic physician, that person has completed seven to nine years of accredited training in their field, and is required to be licensed by the BC government, and has to stay current with continuing medical education.
 Patients can access extended medical coverage for naturopathic medical services.

 - Can I see a naturopathic physician and my family doctor at the same time?

 Of course!
 In fact, many people like to have a health team composed of multiple professionals.
 Naturopathic treatment rarely conflicts with conventional medical treatments and prescriptions, and naturopathic physicians are well-trained in understanding interactions between natural treatments and conventional prescriptions.